Jejugo/venturus-app/README.md

 Improvement actions:

-* Design a more responsible layout
+* Design a more responsive layout
-* Develop the POST and DELETE requests for insertion and deletion of a table row.
 * Develop close dropdown when clicked outside of component
 * Show trash Icon when hovering
 * Implement loading while retrieving data from API